IanSteenstra/PeerSupport/README.md

 ## Summary

-TherapyNow is an anonymous peer-support web application that provides easy access for college students get the help that they need in a safe and reliable manner.
+TherapyNow is an anonymous peer-support web application that provides easy access for college students to get the help they need in a safe and reliable manner.

 ## Run Codebase